Pathoschild/smapi-mod-dump/source/~AairTheGreat/Better Panning/README.md

 Sorry you can't get second year seeds in the first year, unless you set this to true.
 Note: if enableSeedPanning is false, this setting does not matter.
 - Default Value: false
+#### sp_alwaysCreatePanningSpots
+Single Player Only - If the mod detects a panning point that it did not create, it creates a new spot.
+This helps reduce the potential of spots too far away.
+- Default Value: true
+#### mp_alwaysCreatePanningSpots
+Multiplayer Player Only - If the mod detects a panning point that it did not create, it creates a new spot, but if a different player creates the spot, it will move the spot.
+Set to true if you want panning spots to potentially move on your friends!
+- Default Value: false
+#### maxNumberOfOrePointsGathered
+Maximum times per day a player can pan spots before the mod stops creating them.
+The game can/will create more spots but not the mod.
+- Default Value: 50
+#### showHudData
+Shows the hud when player is holding the pan.
+- Default Value: true
+#### hudXPostion
+The upper left corner X coordinate of the hud position.
+The top left corner of the screen is 0,0.
+If this value > 0 then it moves the hud right.
+- Default Value: 0
+#### hudYPostion
+The upper left corner Y coordinate of the hud position.
+The top left corner of the screen is 0,0.
+If this value > 0 then it moves the hud down.
+Note: If you use the [UI Info Suite](https://www.nexusmods.com/stardewvalley/mods/1150), A good setting is 200 for this.
+- Default Value: 0
+#### showDistance
+Shows the distance to the panning spot in the hud when player is holding the pan.
+- Default Value: true
+#### additionalLootChance
+The chance of panning up more than one type of item
+- Default Value: 0.4
 #### useCustomFarmMaps
 You using a custom farm?
 Then you can enable it.
 Currently this mod has a fine-tuned selection for the [Immersive Farm 2](https://www.nexusmods.com/stardewvalley/mods/3561) map.
 But that's okay, setup the map with the next setting and the mod will create a un-optimized panning spot file... but still be better then the base game.
 - Default Value: false